 The resistance to consideration for the DIPG Awareness Resolution in the House to be scheduled for a vote inspired the quest for a Senate Resolution.
-Upon the formation of the DIPG Advocacy Group in the fall of 2017, founders Janet Demeter, Elizabeth Psar (Knoxville, TN) and Paul Miller (Littleton, CO) began to pursue a Senate resolution with advocates Wendy Fachon (Greenwich, RI) and Kirsten Finley (Ormond Beach, FL), as Senators Rubio (FL) and Reed (RI) were the original leading sponsors for all three resolutions.
-The process being much more favorable to success in the Senate, the 2019, 2020, and 2021 resolutions passed with unanimous consent, with similar though more abbreviated language, and designating May 17th as National DIPG/Pediatric Brain Cancer Awareness Day.
+DIPG Advocacy Group (Janet Demeter Agua Dulce, CA and Paul Miller, Littleton CO, co-founders), more officially founded in the fall of 2017 for this purpose, began to pursue a Senate resolution with advocates Wendy Fachon (Greenwich, RI) and Kirsten Finley (Ormond Beach, FL), as Senators Rubio (FL) and Reed (RI) were the original leading sponsors for four consecutive Senate resolutions.
+The process being much more favorable to success in the Senate, the 2019, 2020, 2021, and 2022 resolutions passed with unanimous consent, with similar though more abbreviated language, and designating May 17th as National DIPG/Pediatric Brain Cancer Awareness Day.
 The process involves a unanimous "hotlined" vote and must be repeated yearly, as the commemorative language of Senate Resolutions recognize one specific date or period of time only.
-The House Resolution, were it to pass, would recognize May 17th as DIPG Awareness Day in perpetuity.
+The House Resolution, were it to pass, would recognize May 17th as DIPG Awareness Day in perpetuity for childhood brain cancer.

-DIPG Advocacy Group will pursue success for the House Resolution to attract a cure more quickly and to help save lives today with greater knowledge and education of pediatric brain cancer, asserting that our Representatives in the House are our closest representation in the Federal Government, and federal recognition matters.
-For the thousands of children who never have had the chance to live, and equally for their devastated families and communities, finding viable treatments for this torturous death sentence which is DIPG and the children who continue to suffer unseen, would veritably be a "Moonshot for kids" fulfilled. #Moonshot4Kids.
+DIPG Advocacy Group will pursue success for the House Resolution to attract a cure more quickly and to help save lives today with greater knowledge and education of pediatric brain cancer, and also to the fact that childhood cancers are for the most part neglected diseases due to their smaller patient population sizes, hence the motto, "every child is a life, not a number."
+For the thousands of children who never have had the chance to live, and equally for their devastated families and communities, finding effective treatments for this torturous death sentence which is DIPG and the children who continue to suffer this tragedy unseen and unheard, would veritably constitute a "Moonshot for kids" fulfilled. #Moonshot4Kids.